dankski/work/README.md

 # work
 Is a simple command line tool for tracking the daily activities.
-The activities are writen as simple lines in an ordinary  text file.
+Activities are written as simple lines in an ordinary  text file.

 E.g.$ nano monday-tasks.txt
 ```